Rodgers stands by remarks, admits being misleading on status | Times Leader

 Rodgers had said Friday he sought alternative treatments rather than the NFL-endorsed vaccinations because he is allergic to an ingredient in the Moderna and Pfizer vaccines.
 He didn’t specify the ingredient.

 The three-time NFL MVP said he didn’t want the Johnson & Johnson vaccine after hearing of multiple people who’d had adverse reactions to it.
-Rodgers also said he was worried about potential fertility issues from getting one of these three vaccines, even though the Centers for Disease Control and Prevention and obstetrician groups recommend COVID-19 vaccines for pregnant individuals.
+Rodgers also said he was worried about potential fertility issues from getting one of these three vaccines.
+The Centers for Disease Control and Prevention says in men or women and that vaccinations are recommended for people who want to have children.

 “I made some comments that people might have felt were misleading,” Rodgers said.
 “To anybody who felt misled by those comments, I take full responsibility for those comments.”